rsdoiel/rsdoiel.github.io/library-terminology.md

     + [EZID Developer Docs](http://ezid.cdlib.org/doc/apidoc.html)
 + full-text
     + XML Bibliographic metadata plus the full text of the article is included in an XML file.
++ [FAIR](https://www.fairdata.fi/en/) is a set of principles and practices for preservation.
+Should not be confused with the use of the same acronym in defense and DOD use in the federal government.
+Also see [Fairmetrics](http://fairmetrics.org/) for evaluating compliance with FAIR principles and practices.
 + [GLAM](http://openglam.org/)
     + GLAM is Galleries, Libraries, Archives, and Museums
 + [GOKB](gobk.kuali.org/gokb/)